soxoj/files-search-guide/README.md

 # Guide to searching in different file types

 The goal of this guide is to describe tools for search and for simplification of search for text information in the most of popular files and databases.

+It could benefit journalistic investigations, work with large volumes of data like [document leaks](https://ddosecrets.com/wiki/Distributed_Denial_of_Secrets) and eDiscovery.

 The guide is applicable for searching in breaches of various formats (archive big text files, csv/sql), documents (pdf, xls/x, doc/x) and in specialized databases (1C, Cronos, etc.).